arvigeus/AZ-204/Questions/Containers.md

 ---

+Question: What is the purpose of a restart policy in Azure Container Instances?

+- [ ] To charge customers more for compute resources used while the container is running.
+- [ ] To ensure that containers are never restarted, even if the process fails.
+- [x] To specify when and how containers should be restarted, based on the desired behavior.

+Answer: The restart policy allows you to specify when and how containers should be restarted, based on the desired behavior.
+This can help optimize resource usage and ensure that tasks are completed successfully.

+---

+Question: If you want to mount multiple volumes, what options are at your disposal for deployment?

+- [ ] YAML file only
+- [x] Azure Resource Manager template and YAML file
+- [ ] Azure Resource Manager template and PowerShell

+Answer: To mount multiple volumes in a container instance, you must deploy using an Azure Resource Manager template or a YAML file.
+PowerShell alone doesn't directly support volume mounting.

+---

 Question: Which of the following methods is recommended when deploying a multi-container group that includes containers and additional Azure service resources (for example, an Azure Files share)?

 - [x] Azure Resource Management template